Our Top Picks

 Instead of having them bounce off the walls with all of that three-year-old energy, this inflatable castle gives them a royally good alternative.
 It’s a great way for kids to bounce their sillies out and get in some awesome exercise at the same time.
 While it can be used outside as well, it’s perfect for playrooms and those days when going outside just isn’t an option.

-It measures 69" x 68" x 53", so it’s big enough for a couple little jumpers (it can hold up 188 pounds), but not so big that it takes up an entire room.
-It also has removable side walls with sturdy mesh fabric to keep them from bouncing out, and it comes with a repair patch kit in case it springs a leak.
+It measures 69" x 68" x 44", so it’s big enough for a couple little jumpers (it can hold up to 120 pounds), but not so big that it takes up an entire room.
+It also has reinforced net side walls to keep them from bouncing out, and a side door that they can crawl through to get in and out.
 Let the bouncing begin!

 06 of 10

 It’s hammer time!
-This great wooden building set gives kids a hammer and so much more.
-Along with the nifty tool bench that serves as both a workspace and storage compartment for all the tools, it comes with a wrench, flat head screwdriver, saw and a bench vice.
-Then there are nails, screws, nuts and bolts and boards for getting down to work.
+This award-winning wooden building set gives kids the opportunity to build and fix things on their own.
+Along with the nifty tool bench that serves as both a workspace and storage compartment for all the tools, it comes with 32 different pieces including a hammer, screwdriver, wrench, and saw.
+Then there are nails, screws, nuts, and bolts for getting down to work.
 Once they get the hang of the tools, they can even take apart and rebuild the entire tool bench.

 07 of 10